Vicky200117/Blockchain-based-Document-Verification-System/README.md

     ```
 ## Usage
 1.Open the application:
   Navigate to https://127.0.0.1:5000 in your web browser.

-Register and login:
+2.Register and login:

-Create a new account.
+  -Create a new account.
-Log in using your credentials.
+  -Log in using your credentials.

-Upload a document:
+3.Upload a document:

-Navigate to the upload page.
+  -Navigate to the upload page.
-Upload a document by providing the necessary details.
+  -Upload a document by providing the necessary details.

-Verify a document:
+4.Verify a document:

-Navigate to the verify page.
+  -Navigate to the verify page.
-Enter the document hash to verify its existence on the blockchain.
+  -Enter the document hash to verify its existence on the blockchain.

-## Contributing
-Contributions are welcome!
-Please fork this repository and submit pull requests.

-## License
-This project is licensed under the MIT License.